Plant-Based Cooking Show Episodes to Fill the Void of Meatless Cooking Series

 A mainstream, fully meatless cooking series has yet to debut on cable TV, though that may soon change — nonprofit organization, Farm Animal Rights Movement (FARM), has petitioned for Food Network to launch a fully plant-based cooking series.
-According to Veg News, Amazon Prime Video debuted High Cuisine last year, and TikTok's favorite vegan, Tabitha Brown, landed a series on the Ellen Digital Network, though cable cooking channels have yet to release a completely plant-based show.
+According to Veg News, Amazon Prime Video debuted High Cuisine last year, and TikTok's favorite vegan, Tabitha Brown, landed a series on the Ellen Digital Network, though cable cooking channels have yet to release a completely plant-based show – until now.

 'The Pioneer Woman' — Season 12, Episode 5: "Meatless Marvels"

 Renowned Oklahoma chef, Ree Drummond, is anything but plant-based, but her "Meatless Marvels" episode featured a variety of vegetarian and vegan meals.
 She whipped up several droolworthy recipes, including: tofu lettuce wraps, Greek grilled eggplant steaks, broccoli cheese baked potatoes, Italian cornbread, and roasted vegetable panzanella.
 Watch the full episode, or follow the link on Food Network's website to see each individual recipe.